Observing cities as a complex system: How to analyse cities using complex systems

 \section{How to analyse cities using complex systems}

-{ Our understanding of societies has rapidly evolved in recent decades, mainly due to new data that opened ways of observing patterns, often at a global scale \cite{prieto2023scaling, candipan2021residence, Tusting2019, guan2020delineating}.
-For example, nearly 20 years ago, an experiment was conducted by tracking where banknotes appear.
-Tracing two successive appearances of the same bill (often appearing in distinct locations, suggesting that a person travelled from the first to the second location), relevant patterns of human travel were quantified and mapped for the first time at such large scale \cite{ScalingHumanTravel}.
-Similarly, data corresponding to mobile phone calls or social media has been used to model mobility patterns, opinion dynamics, and other social patterns such as segregation or polarisation \cite{gonzalez2008understanding, bakshy2015exposure, GravitationInteraction, MobileCommunication}.
-This way of observing societies through the lens of large amounts of data is possible due to the existence of novel ways of capturing information, the increasing processing power, and new models that can be used to analyse them. }
+{ Our understanding of societies has rapidly evolved in recent decades, mainly due to new data that have opened new ways to observe patterns, often at a global scale \cite{prieto2023scaling, candipan2021residence, Tusting2019, guan2020delineating}.
+For example, nearly 20 years ago, an experiment was conducted to track where banknotes appeared.
+Tracing two successive appearances of the same bill (often appearing in distinct locations, suggesting that a person travelled from the first to the second location), relevant patterns of human travel were quantified and mapped for the first time at such a large scale \cite{ScalingHumanTravel}.
+Similarly, data from mobile phone calls or social media have been used to model mobility patterns, opinion dynamics, and other social patterns such as segregation or polarisation \cite{gonzalez2008understanding, bakshy2015exposure, GravitationInteraction, MobileCommunication}.
+This way of observing societies through the lens of large amounts of data is possible due to novel methods of capturing information, increasing processing power, and new models for analysing them. }

 { At the urban level, novel data and models have also contributed to understanding how we live in cities.
 For example, credit card data was used to understand lifestyles in urban populations \cite{di2018sequences}.
-Also, social media and real-time GIS data enabled forecasting mobility for traffic control, improving public transport systems and designing ``smart'' cities \cite{BattyGIS, HumanSensing}.
+Also, social media and real-time GIS data enabled mobility forecasting for traffic control, improved public transport systems, and enabled the design of ``smart'' cities \cite{BattyGIS, HumanSensing}.
 Percolation models and real-time high-resolution GPS data have improved our understanding of real traffic jams \cite{zeng2019switch, zhang2019scale}.
-Similarly, the collective pedestrian movement has been analysed from the perspective of a self-organising process \cite{helbing1995social, SelfOrganisedPedestrians}.
+Similarly, collective pedestrian movement has been analysed as a self-organising process \cite{helbing1995social, SelfOrganisedPedestrians}.
 These types of analysis require large amounts of data and mathematical models based on complex systems.
 Thus, this way of observing cities is only possible in the past few years. }